 Does wearing a hat cause hair loss?

 Let us clear the air.
-No, wearing a hat does not cause hair loss, at least not directly.
+No, wearing a hat does not cause hair loss, not directly.

 What does science say on hat and baldness?

 Although we need to assess many factors, in the end, it depends on the person wearing the hat.
 There is a lack of scientific studies regarding this issue.

 However, there has been one notable piece of research that can help us conclude if hats do cause baldness.

 The research uses quantitative methods by using questionnaires, pictures, and other biological measures to assess if hats were a cause for baldness.
 Subjects of this study were 92 identical twins who could be the closest thing to being genetically identical.